Long-Range Optical Wireless Information and Power Transfer: Introduction

-In the rest of this paper, the introduction of the system fundamental principle will be illustrated in Section \Rmnum{2}.
-The analytical model of the BCRB system will be developed in Section \Rmnum{3}.
+The presentation of the system fundamental concept will be illustrated in Section \Rmnum{2} of the rest of this paper.
+The BCRB system's analytical model will be developed in Section \Rmnum{3}.
 The performance of the BCRB system will be evaluated in Section \Rmnum{4}.
-Finally, conclusions will be made in Section V.
+Finally, in Section \Rmnum{5}, conclusions will be drawn.